rongjincs/rongjincs.github.io/_pages/about.md

 ---

 # About Me
 * I am a Ph.D.
-Candidate in in the [Computer Science Department](https://cs.utdallas.edu/) at [The University of Texas at Dallas](https://www.utdallas.edu/) , advised by [Prof. Weili Wu](https://personal.utdallas.edu/~weiliwu/).
+Candidate in the [Computer Science Department](https://cs.utdallas.edu/) at [The University of Texas at Dallas](https://www.utdallas.edu/) , advised by [Prof. Weili Wu](https://personal.utdallas.edu/~weiliwu/).
 * I received my Bachelor’s Degree in [Nanjing University of Posts & Telecommunications](http://www.njupt.edu.cn/en/).

 # Research Interests
-* My research interests lie in the general area of data science and machine learning, particularly in data-driven computation, optimization, approximation algorithms and deep learning as well as their applications in online social networks analysis and big data analysis.
-Besides that, I am also interested in multimedia systems, virtual reality and STEM education.
+* My research interests lie in the general area of data science, particularly in data-driven computation, optimization, approximation algorithms and machine learning as well as their applications in online social networks analysis and data analysis.
+In addition, I am also interested in STEM-education domain applications in multimedia systems, virtual reality and artificial intelligence.

 # Recent News
 * [09/2020] <b><span style="color:blue">I am in the job market.</span></b>